 Should You Purchase a Meal Plan in Fiji?

 Resorts all over the world offer meal plans to guests, many making you feel tied into eating exclusively at the resort only to realise there are other options when it’s too late… But is it the same in Fiji?
-Well, in some resorts where meal plans are offered, that’s your only option for food as some resorts being very remote.
-However, there are some resorts that offer meal plans, as well as a la carte menus and/or have proximity to other dining options which might be more suitable than committing yourself and your budget to a meal plan.
+Well, in some resorts where meal plans are offered, that’s your only option as some resorts are very remote.
+However, some resorts offer meal plans and a la carte menus and/or have proximity to other dining options which might be more suitable than committing yourself and your budget to a meal plan.
 We go into further detail in this guide to resort meal plans in Fiji.

 For more food talk, take a look at The Complete Guide to Food in Fiji.
-Plus, check out some of our top resort restaurants in the 10 Best Accommodation in Fiji for Foodies.
+Plus, check out some of our top resort restaurants in the 10 Best Accommodations in Fiji for Foodies.

 What is a Resort Meal Plan?